 Tervetuloa/Welcome

-Welcome to Cape Ann Finns, an organization that preserves information about Finnish and American Finnish families, their community, social and work lives from the mid-1800s to the present in Rockport and Gloucester, Massachusetts.
-Visitors are invited to view, comment, and contribute information by clicking the Archive button to access our public Many Finns, Many Stories archive.
-In addition, join CAF with a membership of nearly 300.
-Additionally, use the Facebook icon above to join our group page, Cape Ann Finns.
+Welcome to Cape Ann Finns, an organization that documents and preserves information about Finnish and American Finnish families, their community, social and work lives from the mid-1800s to the present in Rockport and Gloucester, Massachusetts.
+Visitors are invited to view, comment, and contribute by clicking the Archive button above to access our public Many Finns, Many Stories archive.

 About

-Directors of CAF for 2023 are Elana Pistenmaa Brink, Ann Thompson Freiss, Raymond Hildonen, Nikki Korkatti, Valerie Nelson, Fred Peterson, Robert Ranta, Barbara Greel Sachs, Dona Kaihlanen Shea, and Wayne Soini.
+Directors of CAF for 2023-24 are Elana Pistenmaa Brink, Ann Thompson Freiss, Raymond Hildonen, Nikki Korkatti, Valerie Nelson, Fred Peterson, Robert Ranta, Barbara Greel Sachs, Dona Kaihlanen Shea, and Wayne Soini.

 Join/Contact